software-foundations/design-patterns/README.md

 Builder gives the possibility to create objects step by step and this is already possible in python without the builder design pattern itself.

 Generally builder accepts to chain methods

+## Prototype

+- Especify the type of the objects to be created using an instance-prototype
+- Create new objects using this prototype instance

+Wich objects are copiated with the attribution signal
+1. imutable objects (copied)
+1.1 bool
+1.2 init
+1.3 float
+1.4 tuple
+1.5 str

+Wich objects aren't copiated with the attribution signal, pointing to the same memory position

+1. mutable objects (passed by reference)
+1.1 list
+1.2 set
+1.3 dict
+1.4 class (the user can change it)